Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projection

 \section{Projection}

-In this Appendix, theoretical properties exposed in Section \ref{section:metric_representation}, will be proved.
-The proofs rely on the Axioms \ref{eq:projection_axiom} and \ref{eq:transformation_axiom}, that are imposed on the Canonical Projection.
+In this Appendix, we expand on the theoretical properties exposed in Section \ref{section:metric_representation}.
+The proofs rely on the axioms (\ref{eq:projection_axiom}) and (\ref{eq:transformation_axiom}), that are imposed on the Canonical Projection.
 These two requirements are enough to imbue the projection with beneficial properties on Nearest Neighbor search.